kevin49999/ActivityNavigationItem/README.md

 ## Installation

-With [CocoaPods](https://cocoapods.org), add ActivityNavigationItem to your Podfile:
+With [CocoaPods](https://cocoapods.org) add ActivityNavigationItem to your Podfile:

 ```
 pod 'ActivityNavigationItem'
 ```

-Or you can manually import the files from the `Source` folder
+Or you can manually import the file from the `Source` folder

 ## Usage